Updated November 2, 2023

-According to NPD-solutions, a patent is nothing more than a warning sign to a rival to discourage competition.
-Only NPD-solutions says a rival can do one of the following if there is interest in an idea: RE is usually performed using the Chinese or clean-room wall.
+According to NPD Solutions, a patent is a warning sign to a rival to discourage competition.
+Only NPD-solutions says a rival can do one of the following if interest is in an idea: RE is usually performed using the Chinese or clean-room wall.
 Clean-room, It is done sequentially.

 Is it Unethical to Reverse Engineer?

 This problem is widely discussed, and apparently, there is no exact answer to the split.
-That of intellectual property is the number one claim against reverse engineering.
+That of intellectual properties is the number one claim against reverse engineering.
 Because Lexmark and businesses like them spend time and money developing products, they find it unethical that others might reverse engineer their products.
-There are also items that have been harmed by these activities, such as Bit Keeper.
-Why should businesses and individuals spend large amounts of resources on acquiring an intellectual property that rivals could reverse at a fraction of the cost?.
+There are also items that these activities, such as Bit Keeper, have harmed.
+Why should businesses and individuals spend large amounts of resources on acquiring intellectual property that rivals could reverse at a fraction of the cost?

 Reverse engineering is a highly versatile and essential practice that allows us to uncover the inner workings of software, hardware, and other systems.
 This practice is an integral part of industries ranging from cybersecurity to product development.
 It enables us to enhance, secure, or adapt technologies as per our requirements.
 As technology advances, the ability to reverse engineer is a critical skill that fosters innovation and ensures the integrity of complex systems.